 Finally, If you find the information on this page useful, please attribute the source to CoEngineers, PLLC

 (The Following report was solicited by a client considering the use of a promising plumbing product which is relatively new to the US.
 The client seeks a green solutions and sees Aquatherm as a product that uses less energy to manufacture, operate, and recycle than alternative products.
-CES was deployed to perform a market review to determine the viability of the product)
+CoEngineers, PLLC was deployed to perform a market review to determine the viability of the product)

 Introduction: With the rising cost of Copper many alternative piping materials have entered the market.
 These include PVC, C-PVC, Polyethylenes, Epoxies, Polyurethanes, even stainless steel has become a viable alternative in some applications.
 Each has advantages as well as disadvantages.
 Further, some applications favor some technologies over others.

-Aquatherm is a viable alternative to copper piping with many desirable characteristics including:
+PP-R is a viable alternative to copper piping with many desirable characteristics including:

-- water quality safety / no leaching
+- Water quality safety / no leaching

-- strength and weight advantages
+- Strength and weight advantages